 You may get an answering service.
 Leave a message and say you are a [CCO Name] member.
 You may get advice or a referral of somewhere else to call.
 You will get a call back from a [CCO Name] representative within 30-60 minutes after you called, to talk about next steps.

-[CCO must provide information about how to access its after-hours call-in system in its member handbook.
-If CCO subcontracts its after-hours call-in system, in full or in part, to one or more participating providers, then CCO must provide the after-hours call-in information for each subcontracted participating provider in its member handbook.]
+[CCO must provide information about how to access its after-hours call-in system for triaging of urgent and emergency calls in its member handbook.]

-[Provide after-hours call-in information here if CCO subcontracts this service.]
 For non-urgent advice and appointments, please call during business hours.

 Urgent care centers and walk-in clinics in the [CCO Name] area:

 [List urgent care centers for your area here.
-List should contain County, name of Urgent Care Center(s), Address of Urgent Care Center(s) and Phone of Urgent Care Center(s).
-If unable to address the full list provide the member with a link for a full list of urgent care centers and walk-in clinics.]
+List should contain County, name of Urgent Care Center(s), Address of Urgent Care Center(s) and Phone of Urgent Care Center(s

 Urgent dental care.